Witchy Pagan Book Reviews

 I bought this book for a couple dollars at a yard sale years before I had a chance to pick it up.
 When I finally did, it was to try to find some information I had meant to read up on.
 Well, it didn't say much about what I was looking for, but I was excited to see all else it had in there.
 I started reading a couple entries and something just didn't seem right.

 Now, granted, there were hints of truth here and there, but it was usually mixed with things that can't be found predating this book.
-While there may be parts that we really wish were true, the book is total garbage in a scholarly context.
-If you don't believe me, take the challenge yourself.
+While there may be parts that we really wish were true, the book appears as total garbage in a scholarly context.
+Take the challenge yourself.
 (If you don't know anything in the book enough to decide for yourself, research her cited resources and you'll find a totally different story.)

 Keep in mind I only got through the first two chapters, and I must say it hurt to do so.
 The history is, well, crap at best.
 Maybe it was written too vaguely that what it appears to imply is all wrong.
 Either way, the little hints of truth are exaggerated and I can't help but wonder where the "facts" come from.